 Nevertheless, Pindell showed up on the day of the talk carrying a huge stack of records under his arm.
 Herman began to speak to the class, and when he mentioned the first musical excerpt, Pindell, who already had the record in question spinning on the turntable, lifted the needle and miraculously placed it on the precise spot where the measures being referenced began.
 Herman was astonished.

-After Pindell repeated this with five or six different records, the teacher exploded.
+After Pindell repeated this feat with five or six different records, the teacher exploded.
 “What is going on?
-A magic show?” the teacher demanded.
+A magic show?” he demanded.

 Pindell did not understand the instructor’s excitement.
 Afterwards, Herman said to Pindell, “That was amazing!
 You must have spent a long time practicing where to place the needle for all those different pieces.”